apache/datafusion/datafusion/ffi/README.md

 See [API Docs] for details and examples.

 We expect this crate may be used by both sides of the FFI.
-This allows users to create modules that can interoperate with the necessity of using the same version of DataFusion.
+This allows users to create modules that can interoperate without the necessity of using the same version of DataFusion.
 The driving use case has been the `datafusion-python` repository, but many other use cases may exist.
 We envision at least two use cases.